 Cone (female) (1984) Per Abrams

 There are two conical objects in Overschie, each of which represents a man and a woman in a very abstract way.
 The cones, made by the Rotterdam artist Per Abramsen, consist of overlapping bronze plates that are attached to a concrete base.
 They lean over their base.
-One Kegel stands a few hundred meters from the other Kegel from which makes the work difficult to experience in its entirety.
-Abramsen has contributed to art and culture in Rotterdam for more than 30 years and there are several works by him in the public space of Rotterdam.
-Abramsen has translated the title of this work into English, therefore the official title Cone (female).
+One Kegel stands a few hundred meters from the other Kegel away, making the work difficult to experience in its entirety.
+Abramsen has contributed to art and culture in Rotterdam for more than 30 years and several of his works can be found in the public space of Rotterdam.
+Abramsen has translated the title of this work into English, which is why it is the official title Cone (female).